 9. Know How Much Your Cat is Eating.

-Bonds with our older companions are special and we rely on our cats as much as they rely on us.
-Elderly cats often crave more attention than they had earlier in life and spending extra time together will ensure you both get the most out of your cat’s senior years.
+We rely on our cats as much as they rely on us.
+Aging cats often crave more attention than they did earlier in life and spending extra time together will ensure you both get the most out of your cat’s senior years.